how to serve a section 21 notice

 How to Serve a Section 21 Notice to Tenants

-Just a friendly reminder: this guide applies only to tenancies created in England after October 1, 2015.
+Just a heads-up: This applies only to tenancies in England created on or after 1st October 2015.

-5. What happens if my tenant doesn’t leave the property?
+4. What happens if the tenants don’t leave the property?

 Use our free tool to easily serve a Section 21 notice in a few simple steps.